 Lillian Gilbreth was the subject of two movies (Cheaper by the Dozen and Belles on Their Toes), the first woman elected to the National Academy of Engineering, and the first female psychologist to have a U.S. postage stamp issued in her honor.
 A leading efficiency expert, she was also an industrial engineer, a psychologist, an author, a professor and an inventor.

-The National Museum of Industrial History is excited to start its brand new Young Reader’s Program.
-This engaging series features award-winning children’s literature to educate and inspire younger generations with stories of industrial history.
+The National Museum of Industrial History Young Reader’s Program is an engaging series featuring award-winning children’s literature to educate and inspire younger generations with stories of industrial history.
 Each date will include a fun and interactive show and tell component.